xjylyh/sass/doc-src/SASS_REFERENCE.md

   extends \{Sass::Importers::Base} or \{Sass::Importers::Filesystem} and
   overrides \{Sass::Importers::Base#public\_url `#public_url`}.

+{#functions-option} `:functions`

+: A single module or an array of modules containing Ruby functions to be exposed to Sass.
+All public methods of these modules will be exposed as Sass functions with the same names, as well as with underscores replaced by hyphens.
+These functions are evaluated in the context of a
+  \{Sass::Script::Functions::EvaluationContext}.
+For more details on defining custom functions, see [the Sass functions documentation](Sass/Script/Functions.html#adding_custom_functions).

 {#line_numbers-option} `:line_numbers`
 : When set to true, causes the line number and file where a selector is defined to be emitted into the compiled CSS